WebAssembly/spec/document/core/exec/instructions.rst

 :math:`\K{i32x4.}\RELAXEDDOT\K{\_i8x16\_i7x16\_add\_s}`
 .......................................................

+.. todo: move more of this to numerics

 1. Assert: due to :ref:`validation <valid-relaxed_dot>`, three values of :ref:`value type <syntax-valtype>` |V128| are on the top of the stack.

 2. Pop the value :math:`\V128.\VCONST~c_3` from the stack.